 Description

 The Amagabeli Firewood Carrier is a great choice if you just need to hold a few logs.
-This carrier has a capacity of holding four to six birch wood logs at a time.
-The triple plated basket is firm and sturdy, with a metal handle that is easy to assemble.
+This carrier has the capacity of holding four to six birch wood logs at a time.
+The triple-plated basket is firm and sturdy, with a metal handle that is easy to assemble.

 The simple, classic look of this log holder will add a decorative look to any fireplace.
 The black finish will easily match a rustic or contemporary décor style.
 The attached handle features an ergonomic design, making it easy to lift and carry.